cressidagp/arcmercs/README.md

 ArcMercs its a NON-OFFICIAL Mercenary project for ArcEmu just for learning purposes.
 Its scripted in Lua but may switch to C++ eventually.

-WARNING: this stuff its experimental, use it at your own risk.
-Feel free to open tickets to report bugs.
-Feedback its apreciated.
+WARNING: this stuff its in development, dont try to use it yet.

 ## Features

-* 3 Warriors, 1 Oficcer, 1 Medic.
+* 3 Warriors, 1 Officer, 1 Medic.
 * Database storage.
 * Two hire modes: on the field (classic) or on vendor.